mbagheri20/PWP/README.md

 `coverage html`

 ## Client
 To use the client, run ``python client.py`` in the root.
-On the right side you have buttons for adding, searchinng, editing and deleting.
+On the left side you have buttons for adding, searchinng, editing and deleting.
 Each button then shows instructions on the text box on the right side.
 A user can type into a box between the instruction text box and submit button.